inBeat/inbeat-website/content/top-influencers/instagram/wellness/italy/_index.md

 ---
-title: Top 10 Wellness Instagram Influencers In Italy in 2023
+title: Top 10 Wellness Instagram Influencers In Italy In 2023
 description: >-
   Find top wellness Instagram influencers in Italy in 2023.
-Most popular hashtags: #lifestyle #photooftheday #momlife #fitnessitalia.
+Most popular hashtags: #travel #fitness #love #travelphotography.
 platform: Instagram
-hits: 222
+hits: 178
-text_top: Analyze the top-rated Instagram influencers on inBeat.
+text_top: Discover the top-rated Instagram profiles on inBeat.
-text_bottom: Our platform aggregates 222 Instagram influencers like this in Italy for you to work with.
+text_bottom: Our search engine holds 178 Instagram influencers like this in Italy for you to pitch.
 profiles:
   - username: "alexleidi"
     fullname: >-